-- High debt to income ratio but low interest costs - The household debt to income ratio has increased from around 90% in 1995 to above 170%.
-The rise in the debt ratio is strongly connected to the decline in interest rates and rising homeownership - Average household exposed to interest rate risk - The interest ratio is below 3%.
+· High debt to income ratio but low interest costs

+- The household debt to income ratio has increased from around 90% in 1995 to 180%.
+The rise in the debt ratio is strongly connected to the decline in interest rates and rising homeownership - Average household exposed to interest rate risk - The interest ratio is almost down to 2%.
 Rising interest rate levels will eventually push up the interest ratio in the coming years.
 This effect will be reinforced by the increased use of floating interest rates